ShareAction voting study throws up voting anomalies among some CA100+ signatories

 Take Northern Trust – which is not only a supporter, but a participant in CA100+ – ranks eighth among the worst climate voters, with just 21.3% of support for climate related resolutions.

 But there is a gulf between this level of support and the likes of T. Rowe Price (5.3%), joint joint third placers BlackRock and JP Morgan (6.7%) and Vanguard (8.3%).

 Northern Trust is slightly behind State Street with 26.2%.

-by RI a month ago, Northern Trust voted against one of the most critical resolutions this year.
+As reported by RI a month ago, Northern Trust voted against one of the most critical resolutions this year.
 This was the independent chair proposal at Exxon, which became a focus in lieu of the climate resolution that the company was able to dodge.

 Schroders did not vote for this independent chair proposal either, filed by the Church Commissioners and the New York State Common Retirement Fund.